ksu-hmi/AKMN/README.md

 - Overall, the combination of data from a smart device and an AI automated dashboard can revolutionize the way individuals approach their fitness journeys, making it more personalized, efficient, and informed.

-## How users can contribute to the project:
--

-## Who maintains and contributes to the project:
+## Contibuters:
-- This project's original contributors are HMI graduate students of Kennesaw State University: Andre Derilus, Kameron Jackson, Mariah Hubbard, and Nathaniel Blackmon.
+This project's original contributors are graduate students from Kennesaw State University's Healthcare Management and Informatics program:
+- Andre Derilus
+- Kameron Jackson
+- Mariah Hubbard
+- Nathaniel Blackmon